-Life is busy, we get it.
-That's why we've made NMCU available at various days and times during the week.
+NMCU 101 is your first step into North Metro Church University!
+NMCU 101 is available at various days and times during the week and meets for 10 consecutive weeks.
 We've even created an online group for those that can't make it on campus.
-Semester 1 group begins Sunday, September 12, and will run through the week of Sunday, November 14.
-Fall semester registration is now closed.
+NMCU 101 begins the week of Sunday, January 23, and will run through the week of March 27.
+The deadline to signup is January 16.

-Wednesday morning childcare is being offered for 6-week olds through preschool only.
-The cost is a flat rate of $40, includes all children in the family & for the entire 10 weeks.
+Wednesday morning childcare is being offered for 6-week olds through preschool only for NMCU 102 students.
+The cost is a flat rate of $40, including all children in the family & for the entire 10 weeks.

 Frequently Asked Questions

 Q: Is this a college-level course?